 Drinking is like an attack on the liver also.
 It simply cannot take a double whammy and do its job.
 If you are at any stage of Cirrhosis and have Hepatitis C, then drinking beer, wine, or any alcohol is like throwing gasoline on a fire.
 This may be dreadful news to some of you.
 If you enjoy a nice glass of wine with a meal or after work you may have to make some changes.
 Dang!
 If you are a full blown alcoholic, this news can cut you off at the knees.
 But you already know that, don’t you my best friend?

 A word about Cirrhosis – It can move through stages 1-4 pretty fast.
 No one can tell exactly how fast because each person’s body and genetics are different.
 I had my first taste of Boones Farm wine and a few Miller ponies in high school.
 I did not like it or what it had done to my family, so drinking was out of my life.
 Fast forward a few years to the age of 45.
 I got a nice bottle of wine as a Christmas gift.
 I loved it!
 I had a 3-inches-in-the-glass rule and drank occasionally with meals, while traveling, or during a GNO.
 Girl’s Night Out.
 I also liked Bailey’s with my coffee.
 Even then, with very little alcohol in 8 years, I fanned the Hepatitis C flames.
 My liver totally decompensated at age 53.
 Read My Story.
-Did those few drinks make my Cirrhosis worse?
+Did those few drinks over several years time make my Cirrhosis worse?
 Probably so.
 Or maybe not.
 I did not know that Hep C was gnawing on my liver.
 If I had to do it again, I would not have drank a single drop.

 What’s done is done and there is no use punishing and tormenting myself with those thoughts.
 You too will have to forgive yourself and LET IT GO.
 If you don’t, it will wear your mind out.
 You need a razor sharp mind to deal with the side effects of Hepatitis C treatment.
 Focus on what you can do TODAY.